atamang62/RubberBandLauncher/README.md

 In this we are making a rubber band laucher with a servo.
 The servo is activated by a button.
 When it pressed down on the servo should rotate lauching the rubber band.

+# Week #3

+Some progress I made in CAD this week is getting all the materials fastened onto the handgun.
+I put on all the nuts and screws.
+One obstacle i had to overcome was making the holes for the materials.
+I had to make sure they were the right size and in the correct place.

 ## Psuedo Code